erichosick/erichosick.github.com/_posts/2014-09-03-design-mop-and-javascript.md

 ## Introduction

+Note: This did not ring to well with Javascript developers.
+Messages were a bad way to convey our ideas (since people think of messaging frameworks when they hear the word message).
+Please see our post on [mechanisms and policies]({% post_url 2014-09-24-design-mechanisms-and-policies %}).

 We are going to talk about Javascript and message-oriented programming (MOP).
-Javascript is a beautiful language and is a perfect candidate for message-oriented programming.
+Javascript is a beautiful language in it's malleability and is a perfect candidate for message-oriented programming.

 ## Why Message-Oriented Programming